 PhD in French and Comparative Literature

-Applications to the PhD program in French are now open for admission in fall 2022: GSAS Admissions & Toolkit
+Applications to the PhD program in French are now open for fall 2022 (GSAS Admissions).

 This is a sequential program.
 In preparation of the PhD, the MA and MPhil degrees are obtained while fulfilling requirements for the concentration per the Institute of Comparative Literature and Society (ICLS).

 The PhD in French with a concentration in Comparative Literature trains scholars specializing in the literature, culture and history of France and the French-speaking world, with additional graduate work in languages other than English and French.

 Skill in reading, writing, and speaking French; a general knowledge of the literature of the French-speaking world; ability to write clear and literate English.

 All international students whose native language is not English or whose undergraduate degree is from an institution in a country whose official language is not English must submit scores of the Test of English as a Foreign Language (TOEFL) or IELTS.